The Big Conversation

 Each year, the Youth Commission speak to young people across Hampshire, the Isle of Wight, Portsmouth and Southampton to get their concerns, views and ideas.

-Each year we consult those aged 14-25 on our priorities, this year we heard your thoughts, experiences and solutions to tackling substance misuse, hate and hostility and staying safe on the streets.
+Each year we consult those aged 14-25 on our priorities.
+This year we want to hear your thoughts, experiences and solutions to tackling Safe On The Streets, Domestic Abuse, and Relationships With The Police.
 Alternatively you could tell us about something else.

 We read every response and collate them into recommendations that are presented to decision makers, such as the Police and Crime Commissioner and the Chief Constable, at our recommendations conference each year.

-The Big Conversation will open again in Spring 2023, if you would like to be a part of the Youth Commission to help set those priorities fill out an application form to join us.
+If you would like to be a part of the Youth Commission to help set the priorities for 2024, fill out an application form to join us.

 The Big Conversation 2020-2021